MatiasPujado/MatiasPujado/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

 Hi!
 I am a self-taught Full Stack web developer who constantly seeks out innovative solutions to everyday problems.
 I have recently changed professions to do what I love the most: _write code_.
 I am looking forward to grow my developing skills to get my first job in this amazing digital world.
-I am a junior Information Systems Engineer student at UTN-FRM where I have honed my analytical thinking and collaboration skills working in different group projects.
+I am also a junior Information Systems Engineer student at UTN-FRM where I have honed my analytical thinking and collaboration skills working in different group projects.

 ## A bit more about me